-PwC’s Tax and Wealth Planning Guide is updated annually, and includes information on family and business taxes for 2019 as well as 2020.
-The Guide covers issues related to investment and insurance planning, and options for giving to charity.
-A thorough discussion of choices and tax implications relating to estate and gift planning is also included, as well as insights on the myriad tax issues stemming from cross border activities, including residency nuances.
+PwC’s Tax and Wealth Planning Guide is updated annually, and includes information on family and business taxes for 2020 as well as 2021.
+The guide covers issues related to investment and insurance planning, and options for giving to charity.
+A thorough discussion of choices and tax implications relating to estate and gift planning is also included, as well as insights on the myriad tax issues stemming from cross-border activities, including residency nuances.
 Lastly, the guide covers topics relating to setting up and maintaining a family office.

 Frank Graziano, US Personal Financial Services Leader

 With the Biden Administration taking office in January 2021, several changes to tax law have been discussed.
 Tax legislation with significant provisions affecting high-income individuals could potentially be enacted by the end of 2021, but no formal proposals have been put forward yet.
 Taken together with the rapidly changing economy, the following highlights some actions individuals may want to consider in the current tax year:

 In addition to the tax changes relating to individuals noted above, the CARES Act also included business related tax provisions.
 A few key changes include certain net operating loss deductions can now be carried back five years, the excess business loss limitation rules will not apply to any tax years beginning after December 31, 2017 and before January 1, 2021 as well as a change in Section 163(j) interest deduction limitations, among other changes.

 A CLT can be leveraged as a vehicle to make annual transfers to a charity or multiple charities for a period of time, while leaving the remaining assets of the trust to future generations with minimal transfer tax implications.
 In essence, the future generations would receive the appreciation of the trust’s assets in excess of the hurdle rate, so the technique may be advantageous to consider given the possibility of depressed assets and the current low interest rate environment.